hamilton/svelte-immer-example/README.md

 ```

 All of this functionality could easily be coalesced into a function
 `createStore`, similar to what you'd see in Redux.
+With that, it should be clear
+– we've basically done the first half of Redux.

+You'll notice, however, that we haven't written any reducers.
+For heavier
+applications, it is perhaps useful to have a clear delineation between the
+action objects and the state transitions in the reducers.
+I have a pretty strong
+opinion about this, however: 70% of applications don't need such a heavy-handed approach.

 ## components can generically subscribe to STORE directly and use the state, no prob